-If you are applying for this course from within the UK/EU, please apply through UCAS.Apply via UCAS
+If you are applying for this course from within the UK click Apply Now

-If you are applying for this course from outside of the UK/EU, click apply now.
+If you are applying for this course from outside of the UK, click apply now

 Assessment is split between portfolios of practical work, essays, examinations, reports and presentations.

-If you study this course on a part-time basis you will typically complete 40-80 credits in a year, rather than the 120 credits of full-time students.
+If you study this course on a part-time basis, you will typically complete 40-80 credits in a year, rather than the 120 credits of full-time students.
 All modules are taught during the day time and you will be studying alongside full-time students.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

 Learn how to write in a range of feature styles.
 Discover how to put together a long-form article that provides background and context for a news story.
 Build on the review-writing skills you acquired in your first year.
 Experiment with first-person profiles and discover the world of B2B writing.